The Unforgettable Beauty of Ballintoy Harbour on the Causeway Coast of Northern Ireland

 Ballintoy Harbour From the air – IMage by @redandrandom

-Enjoy the trip down to the small Ballintoy fishing harbour, which can be found less than a mile from the village and is steeped in Northern Ireland history.
-Access is via a steep winding road to the harbour, which passes the white Ballintoy Parish Church, which stands proudly on the hill.
+Enjoy the trip down to the small Ballintoy fishing harbour, which can be found less than a mile from the village and is steeped in history.
+The harbour is located near the Atlantic Ocean, offering breathtaking views of the coastal attractions.
+The small narrow steep road winds down past Knocksaughey Hill to the harbour, adding to the scenic journey, and passes the white Ballintoy Parish Church, which stands proudly on the hill.

-There is ample parking, but you may have to search for a spot in summer.
+There is a car park available for visitors, though it can fill up quickly during peak times.
 Take the time out to sample homemade Irish fare in the picturesque and quaint Ballintoy Harbour Café, or enjoy some coffee with cake.
+Picnic facilities are also available near the harbour, making it a great spot for outdoor dining.

 Ballintoy Harbour as a Game of Thrones Filming Location

 When the harbour became a Game of Thrones filming location, its popularity hit the roof.
 It is the Game of Thrones filming location for Lordsport, the main port of Pyke.
+As seen in HBO’s epic series Game of Thrones, Ballintoy Harbour is one of the most iconic Thrones filming locations, serving as the backdrop for exterior Pyke shots and key Iron Islands scenes.
 One of the Iron Islands, Pyke is the home of Theon and Yara Greyjoy.

 We see this location for the first time in Season 2 of GOT.
 Here, Theon returns home after his time as a ward in Winterfell.
 Here, we are first introduced to Yara, whom Theon does not recognise and mistakes her for a commoner, whom he then attempts to seduce.

 In the next episode of the season, we see Theon baptised in the name of the Drowned God, a scene on the beach area by the harbour.
+This was a featured scene in the series, highlighting the significance of the location.
 In episode 5 of season 2, the harbour is again used as Lordsport Harbour, where Theon is given a crew, none of whom respect him.

 In episode 2 of Season 4, this same beach is used as a Dragonstone location in the scene where Melisandre burns those bannerman who have refused to stop worshipping the original seven gods.

 Finally, Ballintoy was used for scenes in Season 6 of Game of Thrones.
 In episode 2, the beach was used as the location for the funeral of Balon Greyjoy.
-In episode 5, we see Euron drowned and reborn as ruler of the Ironborn here, and we also see Yara and Theon flee the Iron Islands with their followers and fleet.
+In episode 5, we see Euron drowned and reborn as ruler of the Ironborn here—this episode features Euron’s drowning and rebirth, a pivotal moment in the series—and we also see Yara and Theon flee the Iron Islands with their followers and fleet.
+The Sea Bitch, Theon Greyjoy’s ship, also appeared in scenes filmed at Ballintoy Harbour.

 The Secret Beach